 A study shows that entrepreneurs with business plans are 2.5 times more likely to follow it to take their business at high levels.

-Instead of rushing to start a business take a step back to form a business plan so as to avoid a crash later.
+Instead of rushing to start a business take a step back to form a business plan to avoid a crash later.
 Hence, having your own business plan is to have a crystallized and clear view of the idea.

 For in-depth insights about business, plans read this definitive guide to create your own business plan.